Student Choreographer's Showcase

 by Amy Herzog.
-A conceptual design for the University of Cincinnati's Sound Workroom Practicum II
+A conceptual design for the University of Cincinnati's Sound Workroom Practicum II.
+Fall 2024.

 The final project for the introductory course in sound design called for a conceptual design of a play specified by the instructor.
 Amy Herzog's The Great God Pan follows Jamie as an old friend from his elementary school days, Frank, re-enters his life while pursuing legal action against his father for sexual abuse.
 Frank wonders if Jamie had ever been a victim of his father.
 This send Jamie into a tailspin as he questions his life from childhood to present.